jonasgrebe/py-self-organizing-maps/README.md

 A [SOM](https://en.wikipedia.org/wiki/Self-organizing_map) is an unsupervised method for learning a mapping from a discrete neighborhood-based topology to a data space.
 This topology is implicitly given as a neighborhood graph.
 The SOM method assigns to each node of this graph a feature weight vector corresponding to a vector/position in the data space.
-Over the course of iterations, the node weights of this topology are learned to cover the distribution of samples in the dataset, providing a discrete map over the manifold of the data.
+Over the course of iterations, the node weights of this topology are learned to cover the distribution of samples in the dataset, providing a discrete map over the manifold of the data while encouraging local continuity through the topology.
 Through determining nearest neighbor node weights to a given data sample, the learned mapping is approximately invertible by basically performing quantization.

 <img src="imgs/nodes_2_random.gif" width=250><img src="imgs/nodes_2_inter.gif" width=250><img src="imgs/nodes_2_trained.gif" width=250>